 If the Explore tool is not yellow, read these suggestions from Docs Editor Help.

 A visual created in Google Slides can easily be copied, pasted and linked into a Google Docs.
 Why use this feature?
 Images are powerful!
 They inspire ideas and help us reflect.
 The student can illustrate a story in Slides and use those illustrations in a Docs.
-Students can copy/paste a Slide as evidence of learning as they write a reflection of their work in a Docs.
 The best part is when the Slides is updated, the student can select Update from the image in Docs.

 - 6 NEW Updates for Google Slides by Teacher's Tech